intmus/inttheory/_02-int-scales-keys/a2-scales.md

 "What is the difference between parallel and relative minor?"

-- Parallel scales have the same tonic, relative scales have the same notes or, pitch collection.
+- Parallel scales have the same tonic, relative scales share the same collection of pitches.

 - Only the natural minor scale has a true relative major scale.